lo585983/snes9x_3ds/readme.md

 Feedback and bug reports are welcome.
 Help with development is also welcome!

 -------------------------------------------------------------------------------------------------------
+v0.6
+- Default sound amplification to 2x  …
+- Reduced GPU freezing problem after loading new ROMs / resetting too many times
+- Resynchronise sound when you go into the menu (you can reset the sync this way after waking your 3DS from sleep mode)
+- Improved sound sample rate to 32 KHz, and added echo and interpolation.
+The result is overall better sound quality
+- Improved sync between SPC700 emulation and the DSP.
+- Fixed Contra III Mode 7 EXTBG colors again.
+- Enabled the SPC700 Envelope Height reading.
+- Fixed Chrono Trigger music not resuming after any battle music or “sealed by mysterious force” music.

 v0.51
 - Implemented pseudo hi-res mode 5 using alternate frame flickering to achieve the pseudo hi-res mode.
   Games that use this mode include: Secret of Mana, Seiken Densetsu 3, Air Strike Patrol, and a number of others.